Welcome to Sky Manor Aero Estates

 As America's first aircraft owner's community, Sky Manor Aero Estates has been featured in many aviation publications over the years.
 Click the links below to view the articles.

-See how Sky Manor has developed over the years by reviewing the various surveys.
+The dream of Sky Manor began in about 1955 with the purchase of 192 acres of land.
+Within a few years, the overal design was developed and the runway was carved through the trees.
 The orignal 1960 survey included the runway and the lake lots.
 In 1978, the one-acre hangar lots were developed, and in 2007, the remaining property within Sky Manor was developed and wrapped into the 2007 Registered Land Survey.
 The 2014 survey further divided the three large tracts along the northern edge of the runway into five runway access lots.

 Local Area Links